forestdb/forestdb.org/models/2025-problang-comparison-class.md

 - var thresholds is a structured object with two properties: tall which samples from the threshold prior of positive and short which samples from the threshold prior of negative.
 These thresholds are drawn from a uniform distribution.

 Uncertainty About Comparison Class:
-- If c, or a sample of classPrior, is subordinate then subordinate params is used if not then superordinate params are used
+- If c, or a sample of classPrior, is subordinate then subordinate params is used; if not, then superordinate params are used

 Simulating Speaker 1
-- Simulates the behavior of speaker 1, modeling how likely the speaker is to choose an utterance based on how likely that utterance would make the lister arrive at the correct understanding.
+- Simulates the behavior of speaker 1, modeling how likely the speaker is to choose an utterance based on how likely that utterance would make the listener arrive at the correct understanding.

 - Chooses an utterance based on state, thresholds, and comparison class